CodeInAVan/ctfd_demo/README.md

 > Wait about 5 minutes as it takes time for the various containers to start and for database tables and caches to be initialized and for the nginx proxy to start.
 >
 > Once complete, should now be able to access the Scoreboard service on http://localhost:8000
 >
+> Open a browser to http://localhost:3000 to view buggy Juice Shop challenges site.
+>
 > The result should look like this: